ndemengel/tdw.refactoring.video-rental-shop/README.md

 ### Tests

-Some end-to-end tests are provided on the "test" branch to help you start in covering the application.
-If you want to retrieve a given test, use git cherry-picking:
+Some end-to-end tests are provided in the "-it" module to help you start in covering the application.
-	git cherry-pick *<hash>*

 ### Git

+To commit your work:
+	git commit -m "My comment"
 To discard all changes since your last commit:
 	git reset --hard
-To discard all changes including local commits up to commit XXX:
+To discard all changes up to commit XXX:
 	git reset --hard XXX